-Standard precautions should be used during all patient care to prevent the likelihood of transmission of infection between the patient and healthcare worker, as well as prevent contamination of the environment.
+Standard precautions should be used during all patient care to prevent the likelihood of transmission of infection between the patient as well as prevent contamination of the environment.

-Patient placement: Patient placement should be informed by a risk assessment followed by prioritisation of the seriousness of the infectior and any competing patient needs.
+Patient placement: Patient placement should be informed by a risk assessment followed by prioritisation of the seriousness of the infecti patient needs.
 For further information refer to the Patient placement guide and local infection prevention and control service.